 Understanding Suspension and Revocation

-Sponsor licence suspension occurs when UK Visas and Immigration (UKVI) temporarily pauses a company’s sponsor licence while investigating potential breaches of immigration rules.
-During suspension, a sponsor cannot assign any new Certificates of Sponsorship (CoS) or change key personnel.
 By contrast, sponsor licence revocation is a permanent termination of the licence.
+UKVI formally cancels the licence for all sponsored routes.
 A revoked licence means the employer can no longer sponsor any workers, and UKVI will normally curtail the visas of all sponsored employees.
-Revocation triggers at least a 12-month cooling-off period before any new licence application can be submitted.
+Revocation triggers at least a 12-month cooling-off period (often 24 months for repeat offenders) before any new licence application can be submitted.
+There is no right of appeal against revocation, though in some cases a judicial review or fresh application after the cooling-off period may be available.

 Differences Between Suspension and Revocation